This is our review of the best RAM modules for Ryzen 5 5600X.

 Timings

-The Corsair Vengeance RGB Pro memory has a timing of C16.
-This is what is considered the standard timing for this generation of DDR4 memory.
+The Corsair Vengeance RGB Pro memory has a timing of C16, which is considered as standard for DDR4 memory these days.

 Capacity

-This RAM comes in a 16GB package of two 8GB sticks.
-That is the perfect capacity to pair with the Ryzen 5 5600X and will provide enough capacity to not bottleneck the rest of your system.
+It comes in a 16GB package of two 8GB sticks.
+That is the optimal capacity to pair with the Ryzen 5 5600X and will provide enough capacity to not bottleneck the rest of your system.

-If you want more of that RGB bling, you could always buy another set and put all 4 in your system for maximum looks!
+If you want more of that RGB bling, you could always buy another set and put all 4 in your system for maximum looks.
+With that said, we generally don’t recommend 32/64 GB RAM for a 5600X.

 Pros: